The Exiles (1961 film)

-The Exiles (1961) is a film by Kent MacKenzie chronicling a day in the life of a group of 20-something Native Americans who left reservation life in the 1950s to live in the district of Bunker Hill, Los Angeles, California.
+The Exiles is a 1961 film by Kent MacKenzie chronicling a day in the life of a group of 20-something Native Americans who left reservation life in the 1950s to live in the district of Bunker Hill, Los Angeles, California.
 Bunker Hill was then a blighted residential locality of decayed Victorian mansions, sometimes featured in the writings of Raymond Chandler, John Fante, and Charles Bukowski.
 The structure of the film is that of a narrative feature, the script pieced together from interviews with the documentary subjects.
 The film features Yvonne Williams, Homer Nish, and Tommy Reynolds.

 Plot

 The film is about Native Americans who have left their reservations in the Southwest.
 It follows them in Bunker Hill, a gritty neighborhood in Los Angeles.
 The cast of American Indian actors are notable for their lack of self-consciousness as they drink and socialize during a night out on the town ending in a 49 party of drumming and dancing on "Hill X" overlooking downtown LA.